 Jung: Depression is the Unconscious Trying To Balance Us

-This is actually quite close to Rottenberg’s idea: depression forces us to reflect and it keeps us from crashing headlong into folly.
+This is actually quite close to Rottenberg’s idea: depression forces us to reflect and keeps us from crashing headlong into folly.

 And Now–The Reality